isomerpages/cris-corp/news-and-events/news/_posts/2023-12-03-post-Fostering partnerships for health.md

 #### **Spotlight on CRIS at Singapore's Week of Innovation and Technology 2023**

-CRIS and its programmes were thrilled to return as a content and exhibiting partner at the Singapore Week of Innovation and Technology (SWITCH) 2023.
+CRIS and its programmes were thrilled to return as a content and exhibiting partner at the Singapore Week of Innovation and Technology (SWITCH) 2023, held from 31 October to 2 November.

 ![3.5 SWITCH 2023](/images/Resources\_News/231203%20Year%20in%20review/3\_5\_SWITCH.png)